 Themes Recommended Improvements Actions Taken & In Progress As At March 2019 Status 11.
-Strong effective political leadership and To renew the focus of and commitment to the Improvement Reference Group (IRG) The Group was stood down early in 2019.
+Strong and effective political leadership To renew the focus of and commitment to the Improvement Reference Group (IRG) The Group was stood down early in 2019.
 However, issues have subsequently emerged about the accuracy of reporting of actions taken.
 Not Completed satisfactorily 12.
-Strong effective and To resolve the ongoing political tensions.
+Strong and effective tensions.
 For example through robust Protocol to be signed by all members and relevant officers.
 Complete political leadership implementation of the new officer/member protocol.
 Impact of the protocol to be monitored by ELT through the quarterly performance report Complete Joint Cabinet / Shadow Cabinet meetings to be held quarterly to review impact of the Protocol C/FWD to 2019 Member development programme to be developed and implemented.
 C/FWD to 2019 13.
-Strong effective leadership and Align political and officer processes to ensure decisions are implemented with no last minute changes IRG to jointly develop an agreed approach to how much and when information is shared between political groups to ensure that all members have the information they need to make decisions in a timely way.
+Strong and effective leadership Align political and officer processes to ensure decisions are implemented with no last minute changes IRG to jointly develop an agreed approach to how much and when information is shared between political groups to ensure that all members have the information they need to make decisions in a timely way.
 Developed approach includes; Senior officer meetings programmed to clear all council reports.
 Portfolio holder discussions take place to confirm reports.
 Pre-cabinet briefings take place.
 Shadow cabinet briefings introduced on all cleared cabinet reports.
 C/FWD to 2019 14.
-Strong effective leadership and Support and develop the new Cabinet to be appointed in May 2018 The development and training needs of the new Cabinet to be identified and delivered Complete 15.
-Strong effective leadership and Greater support to the shadow Cabinet Shadow Cabinet to be provided with briefings on all Cabinet reports (once published) Complete Management Structure Implement the new senior management structure New management structure approved by Council is largely in place with the exception of the shared services posts.
+Strong and effective leadership Support and develop the new Cabinet to be appointed in May 2018 The development and training needs of the new Cabinet to be identified and delivered Complete 15.
+Strong and effective leadership Greater support to the shadow Cabinet Shadow Cabinet to be provided with briefings on all Cabinet reports (once published) Complete 16.
+Management Structure Implement the new senior management structure New management structure approved by Council is largely in place with the exception of the shared services posts.
 C/FWD to 2019

-17. Leadership Develop the leadership potential of the To develop a leadership development programme for the senior management team C/FWD to 2019 development new senior team to take forward the to ensure that senior managers have the necessary skills to take forward the place, strategic finance and transformation agendas transformation agendas.
+17. Leadership Develop the leadership potential of the To develop a leadership development programme for the senior management team C/FWD to 2019 development new senior team to take forward the to ensure that senior managers have the necessary skills to take forward the place, strategic finance and transformation agendas. transformation agendas